A stochastic target approach to Ricci flow on surfaces: Mirror coupling

 Thus, to complete the proof, we need only show that the expected amount of time on the interval $[0,t]$ that $y^{\delta}_{\tau}$ spends within distance $\varepsilon$ of $\Cut(x^{\delta}_{\tau})$ goes to zero with $\varepsilon$ at a rate independent of $\delta$.
-Here we will take advantage of the specific geometry with which we are dealing much more so than in the general approximation procedure just described.
+Here, we will take advantage of the specific geometry with which we are dealing much more so than in the general approximation procedure just described.
 Because the argument is somewhat lengthy, we divide it into four steps.
-Moreover, at the end of the first step, we highlight as a ``key fact'' the most important aspect of the geometry for our purposes.

-\emph{Step 1}: Here, we describe the structure of the cut locus, which is also summarized in Figure \ref{Fig:1} below.
+Moreover, at the end of the first step, we highlight as a ``key fact'' the most important aspect of the geometry for our purposes. \textit{Step} 1.
+Here, we describe the structure of the cut locus, which is also summarized in Figure~\ref{Fig1} below.

-In particular, note that, because we deal with surfaces of non-positive curvature, there are no conjugate geodesics, and a point $z$ is in $\Cut(x)$ exactly when there is more than one minimal geodesic from $x$ to $z$.
+In particular, note that, because we deal with surfaces of nonpositive curvature, there are no conjugate geodesics, and a point $z$ is in $\Cut(x)$ exactly when there is more than one minimal geodesic from $x$ to $z$.
 In this case, there are necessarily only finitely many such geodesics, and the exponential map at $x$ is a local diffeomorphism near (the tangent vector corresponding to) each of these geodesics.